A Heart from Space

 website, phone, GPS

 The project originated from a conversation with Yo-Yo Ma around a performance of a previous work, www.grindruberairbnb.exposed (GUA).
-GUA explores the topic of networked action by providing each participant specific gestural instructions, which create synchronized movement in the group.
-Upon learning about the functions of GUA, Mr. Ma asked if the system might be used to arrange hundreds of thousands of people across the midwestern United States, to form a heart that would be visible from space.
+GUA explores the topic of networked action where each participant is given specific gestural instructions which create synchronized movement in the group.
+Upon learning about the functions of GUA, Mr. Ma asked if the system might be used to arrange hundreds of thousands of people across the midwestern United States, to form a heart visible from space.

 This project grew from that optimistic vision, but places a focus on emergent collaboration, rather than coordinating movements at scale.
-In doing so, the project raises a question of how the affordances of a platform shape what is possible; how design decisions necessarily exclude certain possibilities while making others readily accessible.
+In doing so, the project raises the questions of how the affordances of a platform can shape what is possible, and how design decisions necessarily exclude certain possibilities while making others readily accessible.

-The ‘space’ of the title speaks both of the physical ground participants cover in engaging with the work, as well as the top-down shared perspective that allows them to see the product of their efforts.
-These dual meanings point toward the key message of the work; that the ways we see ourselves online can shape what is possible in the physical world.
+The titular “space” speaks both of the physical ground participants cover in engaging with the work and the top-down shared perspective that allows them to see the product of their efforts.
+This dual meaning points toward the key message of the work: the ways we see ourselves online can shape what is possible in the physical world.

 Visit the website here: www.a-heart-from-space.com